adr/adr-manager/docs/evaluation/user-study/material-before-study/callout-for-participation.md

 # Callout for Participation

 Hello!
 We are three motivated students planning to perform a study to evaluate a web-based tool.
 During our research project at the University of Stuttgart, which was supervised by Oliver Kopp and Justus Bogner, we built a tool to manage and edit Architectural Decision Records (ADRs) on GitHub.
 [ADRs](1) are a simple format to document decisions made during the development of a software project.
-Our tool uses [MADR](2), which is a markdown template for ADRs.
+Our tool uses [MADR](2), which is a Markdown template for ADRs.
 We are looking for software professionals to test our tool and give feedback on the practical usage.

 All materials for the study are provided in English.
 For the study itself, the participant can choose between German or English.

-Please sign up at <https://terminplaner.dfn.de/adr-manager-study> for a 45 to 60min study.
+Please sign up at <https://terminplaner.dfn.de/adr-manager-study> for a 45 to 60 min study.
-You do not need to prepare anyhting on your side.
+You do not need to prepare anything on your side.
-Your email adress won't be published, however, your name will appear at that DFN page.
+Your email address won't be published, however, your name will appear at that DFN page.
 Thus, choose a pseudonym if you like.

 ## Purpose of this Study